influxdata/influxdb2-sample-data/bitcoin-price-data/README.md

 Last 30 days of Bitcoin pricing data from the CoinDesk API in annotated CSV format.
 Use the `csv.from` function to import the data into InfluxDB.

 ### currentprice.json
-This is the latest Bitcoin pricing data from the API in JSON format.
+Latest Bitcoin pricing data from the CoinDesk API in JSON format.

 ### currentprice.lp
 This is the latest Bitcoin pricing data from the API in line protocol format.
 This is meant to be imported into InfluxDB via the web UI or CLI `influx write` command.